Get all the latest data for Christchurch

 Which areas in Christchurch will have the best price growth over the next 5 years?

-The areas in Christchurch expected to have the best price growth over the next five years include Addington, Halswell, and St Albans, all of which combine intensification potential, strong amenities, and prices that haven't yet peaked.
+The top three Christchurch areas expected to have the best price growth over the next five years are Sydenham, Addington and St Albans.

 What property type will give the best return in Christchurch over 5 years as of 2026?

-As of early 2026, well-located townhouses are expected to give the best total return over five years in Christchurch, combining solid rental demand with above-average capital growth.
+As of 2026, the property type expected to give the best total return over five years in Christchurch is a well located two or three bedroom townhouse.

 How will new infrastructure projects affect property prices in Christchurch over 5 years?